Sports in San Diego: Basketball

 The most popular basketball team in San Diego currently is the San Diego State Aztecs of NCAA Division I, who play at their on-campus Viejas Arena.
-The San Diego Toreros and UC San Diego Tritons, also of NCAA Division I, likewise call the city home.
-The Toreros and Tritons teams play home games at their own on-campus arenas, the Jenny Craig Pavilion and RIMAC Arena, respectively.
+The San Diego Toreros and UC San Diego Tritons, also play within NCAA Division I. The Toreros and Tritons teams play home games at their own on-campus arenas, the Jenny Craig Pavilion and LionTree Arena, respectively.

 San Diego has no current professional basketball representation, but the city has a significant history hosting professional basketball, nearly all encompassed within an 18-year period from 1967 to 1984.

 The San Diego Rockets, a National Basketball Association (NBA) expansion team, played from 1967 to 1971.
 The franchise was founded and owned by local sports booster Robert Breitbard, who also founded and owned the original San Diego Gulls hockey franchise of the Western Hockey League and developed the San Diego Sports Arena (initially known as the San Diego International Sports Center), where the Rockets played.
 In 1971, the Rockets were sold and relocated to Houston after Breitbard encountered financial distress due to tax-assessment issues surrounding the sports arena, which ultimately prevented sale of the team to another local owner.
 The tax issues also led to Breitbard relinquishing control of the arena to Canadian millionaire Peter Graham, whose alleged mismanagement of the arena hampered future sports tenants.
 The franchise is now known as the Houston Rockets.

 The 1971 NBA All-Star Game was held at the San Diego Sports Arena, hosted by the Rockets just months prior to the team's sale and relocation.

 During the 1971–72 NBA season, San Diego was the part-time home of the Golden State Warriors for six home games (one each month of the season).
 The Warriors notably changed their name from "San Francisco" to "Golden State" prior to the season as the team was searching for a new home arena and looked to make a play for the San Diego market (as well as Oakland) following the departure of the Rockets to Houston.
 The team ultimately stayed in the San Francisco Bay Area, settling full time in Oakland at Oakland Arena the following season.